Vegan Family Guide- vegan parent blogger

 Vegan Family Guide is the website Helen wanted as a new vegan mum.

 Surprised to find one didn't exist, she started it herself in 2018.
-Now with more experience, Helen, 33, has added an online course about how she potty trained her newborn baby, and mistakes made buying plant- based baby bum balm.
-Content is penned from an eco community in Lancashire, UK, where Helen currently lives with her partner and toddler, also vegan.
+Now with more experience, Helen, 34, has added an online course about how she potty trained her newborn baby, and mistakes made buying plant- based baby bum balm.
+The website was written in London, where Helen currently lives with her partner and toddler, also vegan.
+(They also spent some time in an eco community)

 Helen asked the same questions as all vegan parents/ guardians having a baby for the first time.
 Vegan Family Guide emerged from her personal notebook, with the aim of providing comprehensive and simply organised answers.
 It's about more than diet; but every aspect of lifestyle, learning and leisure.